aydotjs/ascpi-micro-questions/README.md

 # In AST, as the antibiotics diffuses away into the media, what happens the concentration
 # When performing indole test, what must the substrate contain?
 # What's the difference between Chocolate agar and Thayer Martin Agar
+# What's the organism that exhibits satellite phenomenon around Staphylococcus aureus